Skip to main content

 (she / her / hers)

 Volunteering with Big Eye Theatre Inc., an Aboriginal arts organisation since 2019, Sabrina has facilitated art and jewellery workshops and is also a member of their dance group, Mala Jina Jalbu.
-She serves as the Blak Art Market TSV coordinator, overseeing over 25 stallholders.
+She serves as the Blak Art Market TSV coordinator.
+Her practice explores storytelling, cultural identity, and collective healing, ensuring to honour the past while strengthening connections for future generations.

 Margaret Robertson